YAKM0/Pesky-Neighbor/README.md

 after monitor mode is enabled, the script will auto deauth selected network

-when you are finished deauthing the network simply CTRL+C and PN will put the interface back into managed mode
+when you are finished deauthing the network simply CTRL+C and it will put the interface back into managed mode

 git clone https://github.com/YAKM0/Pesky-Neighbor.git